BradJones-3/vinyl-solution/README.md

 ### Colour Scheme

+The colour scheme I chose for this webiste was a bright orange theme with black text.
+This was to ensure the text stood out, when hovering over any links or icons the colours would invert to a orange text/icon and a black background to show the user that they have selected that specific item.

 ### Typography

 The font used for this website was Quicksand which was found via Google fonts which can be found here [GoogleFonts](https://fonts.google.com/specimen/Quicksand "Link to the font used throughout the website")